-The purpose behind brands is to influence consumers to buy their products, therefore how consumers relate to and comprehend the brand and its’ values is of central concern.
+The purpose behind brands is to influence consumers to buy their products, therefore how consumers relate to and comprehend the brand and its’ values are of central concern.
 A recent overview of the empirical and theoretical work in their field was conducted by Bernd Schmitt, the end results of which is the proposal of a consumer-psychology model of brands.
-For present purpose this model will be looked at in more detail, as it draws together many of the considerations of previous work on the psychology of brands.
+For the present purpose, this model will be looked at in more detail, as it draws together many of the considerations of previous work on the psychology of brands.
 Schmitt distinguished three levels of user engagement with a brand:

-• The second level of engagement is self-centred, and involves consideration of the role the brand or product plays in relation to the individuals self-concept: does the brand values and personal values coincide?
+• The second level of engagement is self-centered, and involves consideration of the role the brand or product plays in relation to the individuals self-concept: does the brand values and personal values coincide?
 Here is where the graphic designers often come in, feeding perhaps more directly than anyone else into the formation of the value communicating image.

-• The final dimension is the level of social engagement, which focuses attention on the importance of social norms regarding a brand or product, will it gain the individual respect or social rejection.
+• The final dimension is the level of social engagement, which focuses attention on the importance of social norms regarding a brand or product, will it gain individual respect or social rejection.

-Successful brands draw together all three dimension: recall again Nike, who are widely considered to make high quality products in their field, are laser-like in the focus on brand values of effort and success, and encourage consumers to think of themselves as part of a community of everyday athletes.
+Successful brands draw together all three dimension: recall again Nike, who are widely considered to make high-quality products in their field, are laser-like in the focus on brand values of effort and success and encourage consumers to think of themselves as part of a community of everyday athletes.

 Shmitt further distinguished four psychological mechanisms that describe the individual’s mode of interaction with each level of brand value:

 2. The second mechanism is experiencing, whereby consumers become aware of the emotional reaction to products.
-If the brand value successfully complements the consumer experience, emphasising similar subjective priorities, then the consumer is likely to view the brand experience positively.
+If the brand value successfully complements the consumer experience, emphasizing similar subjective priorities, then the consumer is likely to view the brand experience positively.

 3. This is followed by a process of integration, as the consumer brings the product or brand values into line with their own personal values.
 Again this is likely to be aided by the proximity of views.

 4. Once the values reach equilibrium, the next step for the consumer is a process of signifying their newly constructed value composition, and connecting with others of a like mind.
-There are as many different recommendation for approaches to brand value as there are theories in psychology itself, and there is a limit to the benefit of pursuing one particular theoretical account.
+There are as many different recommendations for approaches to brand value as there are theories in psychology itself, and there is a limit to the benefit of pursuing one particular theoretical account.

 Graphic Designers and Brand Values

-This is precisely where graphic designers most often come in, during the attempt to alter brand identification, experience and integration.
-There has been a recent trend, spearheaded by professionals like Creative Repute Design Agency, to resituate graphic designers at the centre of branding and marketing.
-This is a reaction against what they perceive as the commandeering of brand strategy amongst business graduates, who prefer to discuss it in terms of tone of voice, focus groups, and so on.
-Rather, the renewed call is for a brand approach which focusses on identity rather than spin.
+This is precisely where graphic designers most often come in, during the attempt to alter brand identification, experience, and integration.
+There has been a recent trend, spearheaded by professionals like Creative Repute Design Agency, to resituate graphic designers at the center of branding and marketing.
+This is a reaction against what they perceive as the commandeering of brand strategy amongst business graduates, who prefer to discuss it in terms of the tone of voice, focus groups, and so on.
+Rather, the renewed call is for a brand approach which focuses on identity rather than spin.
 Perhaps making a clear visual statement and incorporating some subliminal messaging is all that a brand identity is capable of, and therefore should be considered as the central purpose.